 If you’re visiting Orkney come and see us

-At the gallery we have a permanent exhibition of large tapestries, a rug room and a changing exhibition of original artworks which are for sale.
-In addition we have cards and prints (framed and unframed) of the artworks for sale.
+At the gallery we have a permanent exhibition of large tapestries and a changing exhibition of original artworks and rugs which are for sale.
+In addition we have hand-dyed local wool, cards and photographic prints (framed and unframed) of the artworks for sale.

 Directions to the gallery

 The gallery is located 3 miles from the village of St Margarets Hope, 5 minutes drive from the Pentland Ferries terminal and is well signposted.
-Follow the Orkney Craft Trail signs out to Hoxa Head, past the Sands of Wright beach.
+Follow the Creative Trail signs out to Hoxa Head, past the Sands of Wright beach.

 April – September